mine-cetinkaya-rundel/sta101-s16/Logistics/Setup instructions/Pretest.md

     - ARTIST Scale: CAOS Pre-test
     - Test setting: No (not in controlled environment)
     - Test score use: Other - formation of teams
+- You will then receive an email with a URL and access code you can share with your students

 ## Getting the data from the pre-test